37 Easy Money Savings Challenge for 2023

-Everytime you go shopping, stop before getting to the register and put one item back.
-You’ll be challenged to really think about what you need, and realize how much you might add-on to your original shopping list.
+Every time you go shopping, stop before getting to the register and put one item back.
+You’ll be forced to think twice about what you need and realize how much you might add-on to your original shopping list.

 Free Family Activity Weekend

 Challenge your family members to plan an entire weekend of family fun that’s 100% free.
-Make it a competition to see how can plan the best weekend and take votes at the end!
+Make it a competition to see who can design the best weekend and take votes at the end!
 Need ideas?
 Here are some great places to get started:

 Rebate App Challenge

 For one month, make sure to check ALL your rebate apps after every purchase.
-By checking for rebates after every shopping trip, you’ll into the habit of checking, and you’ll save money.
-Rebate apps include: iBotta, Checkout 51, Receipt Hog, Saving Star, and Mobi, to name a few.
+By checking for rebates after every shopping trip, you’ll into the habit and save money.
+Rebate apps include Ibotta, Checkout 51, Receipt Hog, Saving Star, and Mobi, to name a few.
 Check out my favorite rebate apps and websites here.

 Cash Only Challenge

 For one month (or all year!), make all purchases with cash.
 You’ll find that you’re much more likely to hold onto your money when you’re not swiping plastic.
-Bonus tip: use a cash envelope system to make sure you don’t overspend in any category.
+Bonus tip: use a cash envelope system (or cash envelope wallet) to make sure you don’t overspend in any category.
 Put any extra cash leftover into a jar to cash out at the end of the month!